-The Haslam Scholars Program was founded in 2008 by a generous gift from Jimmy and Dee Haslam and Jim and Natalie Haslam.
-Since that time, the program has flourished into a unique in-depth academic enrichment program for top students at UT to complete independent research, study abroad, and become community leaders.
+The Haslam Scholars Program was founded in 2008 with a generous gift from Jimmy and Dee Haslam and Jim and Natalie Haslam.
+Since that time, the program has flourished into a unique, in-depth academic enrichment program with goals to develop civically engaged scholars by promoting the pursuit of knowledge, research, and community leadership.

-The program includes access to top UT faculty, an exclusive curriculum, a collaborative study abroad experience, extracurricular experiences, interdisciplinary seminars, and community service learning.
-Haslam Scholars serve as high-profile undergraduate leaders whose lofty academic ambitions match those of the program and the institution.
+Components of the program include an exclusive curriculum, a collaborative study abroad experience, interdisciplinary seminars, and community service learning.
+Through personal involvement and mentorship from UT’s top faculty, each Haslam Scholar develops the knowledge and skills to pursue and explore an independent research agenda.
+Additionally, Haslam Scholars serve as high-profile undergraduate leaders on campus and in the community whose lofty academic ambitions match those of the program and the institution.

 The mission of the Haslam Scholars Program is to foster intellectual curiosity and engage the moral sensibilities of scholars through curricular and co-curricular experiences.

-- Twenty-eight (28) credit hour-curriculum that significantly contributes to general education requirements in every undergraduate degree program.
+- 19 credit hour curriculum that significantly contributes to general education requirements in every undergraduate degree program.

 - General education seminars that provide orientation to key contemporary leadership challenges and which draw on UT’s recognized academic strengths in the humanities, natural sciences, and social sciences.